Fan Buyer's Guide

-Make sure you know what kind of input will be provided before deciding on anything else.
+You should first know the required input type.
 The most common voltage inputs are 5VDC, 12VDC, 24VDC, 48VDC, and 115-220VAC powered.
 Be sure your system can provide the required amount of current for the fan to operate to expectations.

-The size of the fan will be determined by how much space you have to work with.
-The larger the fan does not always translate to higher speeds or better cooling.
-It simply means that a larger area will receive cooling.
-Conventional standards list the sizes in millimeters, and the most common are 40x40x10, 80x80x25, and 120x120x25.
+The size of the fan is determined by how much space is available.
+Larger fans do not always provide higher speeds or better cooling, but rather that a larger area will receive cooling.
+Conventional standards list the sizes in millimeters and the most common are:

-The bearing on a fan tells you how the fan is built and also provides you with an idea of how long it may last.
+The bearing on a fan tells you how the fan is built and also provide you with an idea of how long it may last.
 Ball bearing fans are the most common as they are simple and effective.
-They are also more durable at higher temperatures and fairly quiet at high speeds.
-They have a long lifespan, many lasting over 60,000 hours.
+They are more durable at higher temperatures and fairly quiet at high speeds.
+They have a long lifespan, generally lasting over 60,000 hours.

-Hypro bearings are used exclusively from Adda Fans.
+Hypro bearings are exclusively from Adda Fans.
 They are recommended for fans with a minimum thickness of 10mm and for applications under 70°C. Hypro bearings are made of copper ferroalloy which have an above average lifespan and are water-resistant and good for low-noise applications.
-They also use lubricating oil within the system, which reduces friction but may cause additional wear once it dries out.
+They also use lubricating oil within the system, which reduces friction but has the potential to cause additional wear once it dried.

 Vapo bearings are used exclusively from Sunon Fans.
-They are designed to virtually eliminate any wobbling, so they stay incredibly stable in all applications.
-They also stay dust-proof leading to much improved life expectancy.
+They are designed to eliminate wobbling, so they stay incredibly stable in all applications.
+They’re also dust-proof which will lead to a longer life expectancy.

 There are more considerations to take note of such as agency approvals and noise levels, but those are fairly straightforward.
 If your purposes require certain approvals, please make sure they are marked so.

-Click here for explanations on Certifications and Approvals: http://www.ul.com/global/eng/pages/corporate/aboutul/ulmarks/mark/
+Click here for explanations on Certifications and Approvals.

 Fan Power Cords